UNLOCK FREE TRAINING

 2. Double Closing

-There's a big difference between charging a commission for real estate brokerage and collecting a fee for assigning a real estate contract to an interested party.
+That's the difference between charging a commission for real estate brokerage and collecting a fee for assigning a real estate contract to an interested party.
 As a real estate wholesaler, you're doing the latter.
 If you get confused at any point, feel free to seek legal advice from a real estate attorney.

 What Are The Wholesaling Laws In Indiana?